Can File History backup to OneDrive?

-2. Under Share tab, click Share…and complete the sharing process.
+2. Under the Sharing tab, click Share… and complete the sharing process.

 3. Locate the shared folder’s network address.
 It is like //your IP address/the folder name.
-Open File History and click Select a network location and then click Add network location.
+Open File History, click Select a network location and then click Add network location.

 4. Type the shared folder location here and click Select Folder.